vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 20

 Texts, which declare that the Freed (Mukta- soul) has no body, signify the negation of Karma-determined body.
 The senses (in this body) being eternal, the law of Cause and Effect does not prevail.
 Hence like the material (series), it needs no distinct categorising.
 The school therefore which upholds a bodiless condit- ion there (i.e., in the state of Mukti, or Freedom Spiritual) is thus rejected.
-Likewise the faction, which contends that it (the Eternal Universe, Nitya-vibhuti) is a portion of Matter, is also dismissed as it is in contravention of the passage: Beyond Darkness-that it is dis- tinct from (Ākāša) is proved by its properties of Sound, Touch, Colour, Savour and Odour, being of immaterial nature.
+Likewise the faction, which contends that it (the Eternal Universe, Nitya-vibhuti) is a portion of Matter, is also dismissed as it is in contravention of the passage: Beyond Darkness-that it is dis- tinct from (Ākāśa) is proved by its properties of Sound, Touch, Colour, Savour and Odour, being of immaterial nature.
 That it is inert is

 10 That is: the body of bondage.
 From this there is escape, but the Freed or Saved soul can attire itself in any desired form of a celestial body.
 Karma is the sum of accumulated acts which fructify necessarily, like seeds sown necessarily sprout.